czcorpus/wag/README.md

 Obtain and compile information about:

 1) a single word,
-2) two or more words compared with each other :construction:,
+2) two or more words compared with each other,
 3) a word translation

 using miscellaneous online lingustic tools, corpora and databases.